 DRKSpiderJava is a website crawler stand-alone tool for finding broken links and inspecting a website structure.
 It builds a tree representing the hierarchical page distribution inside the site.
 Analyzing every link found, including those which point to another domain.
-Crawling is limited by external links, a maximum depth level given by the user, and the optional setting for obeying robots.txt site definition.
-DRKSpiderJava can keep site's content in memory (optional) for doing global search.
+Crawling is limited by external links, a maximum depth level given by the user, URL exclusion list, and the optional setting for obeying robots.txt site definition.
+DRKSpiderJava can keep site's content in memory (optional) for doing global searches in content.
 Once the spider finishes its work, the user can export a sitemap, a list of all links and the list of broken links.
 Every list provides a different amount of information according to the common usage.
-The output can be plain text or CSV files.
+The output can be XML, plain text or CSV files.

 When a node in the tree is selected, DRKSpiderJava displays contextual information in the right panel.
 For HTML nodes there is a detailed set of items about document metadata, along with the list of links found.
 Link information is divided into pieces like: link tag, URL, anchor text, nofollow status, link status code, and depth.
 Clicking over a link in the list selects the text in the document source.
 This makes easy locating and fixing problems.